dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 - Although the page should work properly when opened directly as a file ("file:///"), it's recommended that you deploy it to a web server and access it via HTTPS.
 - On first use, you need to wait a few seconds for the SDK to initialize.
-- The license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this sample is an online license and requires network connection to work.
+- The license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this sample is an online license good for 24 hours and requires network connection to work.
+To test the SDK further, you can request a 30-day trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&architecture=dcv&product=ddn&package=js).

 <!-- You can also just test it at [https://jsfiddle.net/DynamsoftTeam/]()-->